 Matching data is one of the key controls we use to manage the risk of fraud and non-compliance.

-Matching data is a key way we identify possible fraud and non-compliance.
-When we match data we compare information we get from an outside source with our own.
+When we match data, we compare information we get from an outside source with our own.

 - Privacy Act 1988

 We also meet OAIC Guidelines on Data Matching in Australian Government Administration.
-We use these guidelines when we match data that does not involve matching Tax File Numbers (TFNs).
+We use these guidelines when we match data that doesn't involve matching Tax File Numbers (TFNs).

 The role of the OAIC is to protect your privacy.
-They can look into the following things:
+They can look into:

 - complaints about the program